 A24.
 Start engagement with labor rights local experts (i.e IndustryAll Mexico).
-Concerning this action, mapping of labor rights experts and collection of contact information has started.
+Concerning this action, it has been started the mapping of labor rights experts and collection of contact information.
 Meetings with these experts will be arranged during the next year.